-#7 Updated by Szilárd Páll 7 months ago
+#7 Updated by Szilárd Páll about 2 years ago

 I've implemented and tested reasonable well the propose scheduling into an independent stream.
 Given the limitations of the current implementation (non-fused interaction kernels) and the limitations imposed bythe CUDA API (only two priority bits), even when we'd want to ensure sure the bonded work is does progress as it's on the critical path with DD, we can't avoid it competing with the nonlocal nonbonded kernel.

 Therefore, unfortunately, exposing concurrency would come at a very limited benefit.
 Despite the relatively small footprint of the change (~150 LOC), I still propose to move it to master and merge it there (sooner rather than later).